shoprunback/documentation/source/includes/inventory/introduction.md

 Screenshots below are all made using an iPhone 6.
 The interface is the same for both platforms.

-For any questions please send an email to : leo_at_shoprunback.com
+If you have any question please send an email to : leo_at_shoprunback.com